ModelEarth/community/challenge/rules.md

 **Rules for Entries**

+- Entries should be easy to integrate with other projects.
+- Please avoid using CMS content systems like Wix and WordPress.
 - Provide documentation of set-up steps in a markdown file.
 - Include an index.html file that loads your readme.md file into HTML (like the current page).
 - Have judges try your install steps multiple times before the competition ends.